-Harris has the burden of "prov[ing] that the legal cause of [his] claimed injury or illness is exposure to oil or other chemicals used during the response."
+Plaintiffs have the burden of "prov[ing] that the legal cause of [decent'] claimed injury or illness is exposure to oil or other chemicals used during the response."
 In re Oil Spill by Oil Rig "Deepwater Horizon" in Gulf of Mex., on Apr.

 20, 2010, No. MDL 2179, 2021 WL 6053613, at 11 (E.D.
 La.
 Apr.
-1, 2021) (noting that B3 plaintiffs, such as Harris, must prove that their alleged personal injuries were "due to exposure to oil or other chemicals used during the oil spill response").
+1, 2021) (noting that B3 plaintiffs must prove that their alleged personal injuries were "due to exposure to oil or other chemicals used during the oil spill response").
 The Fifth Circuit has developed a "two-step process in examining the admissibility of causation evidence in toxic tort cases."
 Knight, 482 F.3d at 351.
-First, plaintiff must show general causation, which means that he must show that "a substance is capable of causing a particular injury or condition in the general population."
+First, a plaintiff must show general causation, which means that they must show that "a substance is capable of causing a particular injury or condition in the general population."
+Second, if the Court concludes that a plaintiff has produced admissible Id. evidence on general causation, it must then determine whether a plaintiff has shown specific causation, in other words, that "a substance caused [that] particular [plaintiff's] injury."
 Id.
-Second, if the Court concludes that plaintiff has produced admissible evidence on general causation, it must then determine whether plaintiff has shown specific causation, in other words, that "a substance caused [that] particular [plaintiff's] injury."
-Id.
 If the Court finds that there is no admissible general causation evidence, there is "no need to consider" specific causation.
 Id. (citing Miller v.
 Pfizer, Inc., 356 F.3d 1326, 1329 (10th Cir.
 2004)).

-At issue here is whether plaintiff has produced admissible general causation evidence.
-To prove that exposure to the chemicals in oil and dispersants can cause the medical conditions Harris alleges, plaintiff offers the testimony of an environmental toxicologist, Dr. Cook.
+At issue here is whether plaintiffs have produced admissible general causation evidence.
+To prove that exposure to the chemicals in oil and dispersants can cause the medical conditions plaintiffs allege, they offer the testimony of an environmental toxicologist, Dr. Cook.
 Dr. Cook asserts that his report is "based on the scientific methods used in the field of environmental toxicology."
-More specifically, he states that his "causation analysis regarding health effects of oil spill exposures draw[s] on the process of evaluating epidemiology studies and the work from established expert groups similar to the Surgeon General's Advisory Committee to make a more likely than not conclusion."19
+More specifically, he states that his "causation analysis regarding health effects of oil spill exposures [] draw[s] on the process of evaluating epidemiology studies and the work from established expert groups similar to the Surgeon General's Advisory Committee to make a more likely than not conclusion."
+18

 The Fifth Circuit has held that epidemiology provides the best evidence of causation in a toxic tort case.
-See Brock, 874 F.2d at 311; Norris v.
-Baxter Healthcare Corp., 397 F.3d 878, 882 (10th Cir.
-2005) (noting "that epidemiology is the best evidence of general causation in a toxic tort case").
+See Brock v.
+Merrell Dow Pharms., Inc., 874 F.2d 307, 311 (5th Cir.
+1989).
 That is not to say that epidemiologic evidence "is a necessary element in all toxic tort cases," but "it is certainly a very important element."
-Brock, 874 F.2d at 313.
+Id. at 313.
 As explained by the Fifth Circuit: